Indialantic, Florida: Media

+Indialantic is served by Florida Today, The Hometown News Brevard edition, and Space Coast Daily newspapers.

 Infrastructure

 Roads

-Travelocity.com named route A1A, which runs along the Brevard shore, as the "Best Driving Route" in Florida.
+Travelocity named route A1A, which runs along the Brevard shore, as the "Best Driving Route" in Florida.
 This runs close to the ocean.
 A secondary major route, paralleling it, is Riverside, which is close to the Indian River.

 The Florida Department of Transportation maintains A1A and 192.
 Brevard County maintains North Riverside Drive.
 The town maintains 95568 ft of roadway.
 Most blocks are 650 ft long.

 See State Roads in Florida for explanation of numbering system.